The ULTIMATE guide to Hoi An tailors (with prices)

 Instagram | TripAdvisor | Google reviews

-45 Thu have a smaller range of materials than Tuong, and their retail experience isn’t as smooth, but they offer excellent value for money without compromising on quality.
+They have a smaller range of materials than Tuong and Pink Lotus and their retail experience isn’t as slick, but they offer excellent value for money without compromising on quality.
+My two jackets from here are two of my favourite items I’ve ever owned!

 ✅ What I loved about 45 Thu Tailor